-Fischer emphasises that these managers are not responsible for making executive decisions regarding what projects to pursue or micro-managing team members approaches to solving a problem.
-Rather, team managers hold a coaching function where they collect insights from the rest of the company and make sure that everyone has the tools they need to stay on track.
+Fischer emphasises that team managers are not responsible for making executive decisions regarding what projects to pursue.
+Effective leadership also means not micro-managing approaches to solving a problem.
+Rather, team managers hold a coaching function.
+Team managers collect insights from the rest of the company and ensure that everyone has the tools they need to stay on track.
 Managers don’t hold authority over their teams in a traditional sense, and as such teams succeed and fail together.

-Shan says, “In a hierarchical environment if you deliver what your job description promises you’re taken for granted, and if you try a different approach and fail you blame yourself.
-But at Hadrian not only are you encouraged to try new approaches but when you take on a new project you are applauded and supported through any challenges.”
+Shan says, “In a hierarchical environment if you deliver what your job description promises you’re taken for granted.
+Furthermore, if you try a different approach and fail you blame yourself.
+But at Hadrian not only are you encouraged to try new approaches, when you take on a new project you are applauded and supported through any challenges.”

 For Shan, the freedom to pursue her interests has allowed her to think uniquely about UX/UI design.
-“An autonomous environment allows for challenges to standard solutions,” says Shan.
+“Autonomy allows for challenges to standard solutions,” says Shan.
 “Our UX/UI team is able to find our own way to solve a user flow problem, rather than being told by management to follow a specific design that is industrial standard but which might not improve user flow.”

 Besides creativity, autonomous management allows for flexibility and agility within a team.
 Without long chains of command and bureaucracy, Fischer argues that autonomous workplaces create shorter lines for communication.
 Quick and efficient communication helps Hadrian make decisions fast, and pivot effectively.

 For start-ups maintaining agility and creativity is especially important, as product-market fit solidifies and goals shift.
 In Fischer’s words, “we often talk about striving to reach a star on the horizon, but in reality there’s not one star but a whole range of stars.
-The goal you’re aiming for is constantly changing, and you need to be able to adjust quickly to new developments in the market.”
+The goal you’re aiming for is constantly changing.
+You need to be able to adjust quickly to new developments in the market.”